Table of Contents

 When it came to redesigning the Scopic website, our main challenge was ensuring that our clients could get where they needed to go quickly and smoothly.
-As a software development, digital marketing, and website design company, we wanted to make sure we included all of our vast service offerings on our site without overwhelming the visitor.
+As a software development services, digital marketing, and website design company, we wanted to make sure we included all of our vast service offerings on our site without overwhelming the visitor.
 Scopic Website Before

 During the custom website design process, our developers created a fully-responsive layout that properly and swiftly renders on all screens.
 We also implemented a large number of improvements including cleaner visuals and newly designed illustrations, an SEO overhaul (with a newly optimized URL structure), consistent CTAs, a reworked sitemap, and more.

 Scopic Website After

 The question of the hour: has Scopic seen a jump in incoming traffic and sales?
 Yes!
 After the launch of the new website, we tracked a 100% increase in leads.
 How about conversions?
 We also saw conversion rates increase by about 68%, or if we isolate traffic from solely Google, 112%.
 This is a clear example of how website redesign translates into more revenue.
 To get in on this action, think of your website as a store.
 It needs to be organized, visually representative of your brand, and appealing to the eye.
 Pro tip: Hire a ui ux design service company that also has developers on staff or at least offers WordPress website design services.
 This will get your newly revamped site off the drawing board and onto the webpage.
 Ready for more good news?
 While the benefits of redesigning a website are vast, you don’t have to spend an arm and a leg to access them.
 Get in touch with a reliable agency with affordable services and see first-hand why website design matters.
 Your sales team and customers will thank you for it!